danabrynn/danabrynn/README.md

 ### Hi there 👋
 My name is Dana.
-I'm a first year BCS student at UBC.
+I'm a computer science student in the BCS program at UBC.

 <!--